EliAndrewC/l7r/setting/l7r.md

 Geography:

 The Ryusei domain is the westernmost Mirumoto House.
 Dragon lands are to its east and northeast, with mostly uninhabited mountains to the north.
-Ryusei lands border the Unicorn clan on the west, and the Lion clan on the south.
+Ryusei lands border the Unicorn Clan on the west, and the Lion Clan on the south.

-The Natsune are the Shinjo domain in the Unicorn clan lands bordering the Ryusei directly to the west.
+The Natsune are the Shinjo domain in the Unicorn Clan lands bordering the Ryusei directly to the west.

-The Wakashi are the Ikoma domain in the Lion clan lands bordering the Ryusei directly to the south.
+The Wakashi are the Ikoma domain in the Lion Clan lands bordering the Ryusei directly to the south.

-The Fuseo are the Mirumoto domain in the other Dragon clan lands bordering the Ryusei directly to the east.
+The Fuseo are the Mirumoto domain in the other Dragon Clan lands bordering the Ryusei directly to the east.

 #### Takeaways